We’ve already established that if you’re a business owner, your brand needs to be on Facebook. There are very few exceptions to this rule.

 So you’re a locally owned restaurant with only one location, drowning in a sea of national chains.
 You can’t possibly survive on Facebook, right?
 Wrong!

 Your brand name may not be recognized out of state, but people know who you are in your town.
 And the most loyal brand advocate is often a local customer.
 Create an ad that is targeted only at the people in your town.
 Make sure the copy is clear that you’re local.
-And give them a nice, easy call to action.
+And give them a nice, easy A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up.".

 Have you been to our restaurant in Parker?
 Click LIKE!